kenlowrie/avscript/userdocs.md

 #### @import "$/vars.md"

-Would be the same as writing @import "/mydir/vars.md".
+Would be the same as writing **@import "/mydir/vars.md"**.
 This is useful because it doesn't require that you use absolute paths for everything.

 {:.note}There is a gotcha when using this with BBEdit's Markup Preview.
 There is no context for the top level file, since it is passed to the Python script as sys.stdin.
 Because of that, you can't rely on avscript_md to determine the relative path of the top level file.
 It will work just fine when using mkavscript_md, but that won't be useful if you are using BBEdit's Markup Preview to write your documents...